 - Several primary source documents in the Stanford History Education Group’s “Reading Like a Historian” world history lesson on the Cold War,

-- Excerpts from our textbook on the Cold War,
+- Excerpts from our textbook on the Cold War, and

 - John Green’s Cold War overview for world history.